-Our general policy, therefore, is to encourage volunteering by staff who are so disposed.
-(If you would like to get involved in volunteer work and would like help in finding opportunities, the Human Resources Department can provide it.)
-At the same time, we want to be sure that organizations with which staff are affiliated as volunteers have no unfair advantage in the competition for MacArthur grant support.
+Our general policy, therefore, is to encourage volunteering by Staff who are so disposed.
+(If you would like to get involved in volunteer work and would like help in finding opportunities, the People & Culture Departmentcan provide it.)
+At the same time, we want to be sure that organizations with which Staff are affiliated as volunteers have no unfair advantage in the competition for MacArthur grant support.
 It is important to avoid even the appearance of such an advantage.

-Time: Ordinarily such volunteer work will be done outside of your Foundation schedule–that is, on personal time.
+Ordinarily such volunteer work will be done outside of your Foundation schedule–that is, on personal time.
 If your volunteer work conflicts from time to time with your Foundation schedule, the policy is that your supervisor makes the judgment whether an absence can be accommodated and how it can be made up through work at other times.
-If the time away from Foundation work is more than a few hours, your supervisor will let Human Resources know about the arrangement made with you.
+If the time away from Foundation work is more than a few hours, your supervisor will let People & Culture know about the arrangement made with you.

-Politics: Sometimes a staff member is invited to serve on a civic task force or committee dealing with public policy issues.
+Sometimes a Staff member is invited to serve on a civic task force or committee dealing with public policy issues.
 These are often excellent opportunities for useful community service, but they sometimes also have potential political meaning.
-If the subject to be addressed is related to the work of the Foundation, our policy is that the staff member must have the President's approval before agreeing to serve.
+If the subject to be addressed is related to the work of the Foundation, our policy is that the Staff member must have the President's approval before agreeing to serve.

 Very specific rules apply to partisan political work and election campaigns.
 For information on activities of this kind, see the Foundation's Policy Regarding Participation in Campaigns and Other Political Activity.